yuchenakaleslie/yuchenakaleslie.github.io/_posts/2015-07-15-Python-decorator.md

 categories: sample-posts
 ---

-Decorator has always been my favorite feature of Python, not only because of the nice look of a color `@function` symbol, but more because of it is an elegant construct to dynamically enrich the wrapped function.
-In this post I would like to share some of my favorite uses.
+Decorator has always been my favorite feature of Python, not only because of the nice look of a colorful `@function` symbol, but more because of it as an elegant construct to dynamically enrich the wrapped function.
+In this post I would like to share some of my favorite use cases.
 I will also mention some real-world uses and leave interested reader to dig more.

 <hr>